-Meanwhile, 21 other armed warriors will be engaged in combat, it has more action and is more artful to the eye than conventional football.
+Meanwhile, 21 other warriors will be engaged in sword and stick combat, it has 3 times more action and is more artful to the eye than conventional football.

-Our horse mounted archers will patrol the sidelines, with safe arrows (see our “Technology” page) , which, if contact a runner, the play is whistled as over.
+Horse mounted archers will patrol the sidelines, with safe arrows which, if contact a ball carrier, the play is whistled as over.
 Our muzzled pursuit (not “attack”) dogs are trained to contact the bangball, and in doing so, or by incidental contact with the ball carrier, either of which is a “tackle” and the play is called.
 We anticipate our animals will be the biggest stars on the field.

-It will be exciting to see a running sword battle, so to speak.
+It will be exciting to see a running sword and stick battle, so to speak.
 By rule, defenders in most cases must first try and impede his progress with their fighting sticks, not strike him.
-Once slowed they can strike sensors on legs, chest, face to disable the runner.
-Shoulders or a two handed push from the stick are allowed to knock him down, or out of bounds, but no tackling.
+No tackling OR blocking unless stick to stick or stick to trigger an impairment device OR MMA move is ATTEMPTED first.
+You may then tackle or block.

 Only specific martial arts techniques are allowed: judo type throws and grappling, leg sweeps, front kicks to abdomen (its padded), elbow strikes to the chest, hand strikes or kicks to helmet’s “smash mouth” button or to the non transparent visor (see pictures) are allowed, but only hard enough to trigger lights (pointed at the eyes) or drop the visor.
 The fighting staff will often be used to strike the upright visor downward, impairing vision.